scottslowe/2018-itx-iac-workshop/README.md

-# 2018-itx-iac-workshop
+# Infrastructue as Code for Beginners Hands-on Workshop

-Materials for "Infrastructure as Code for Beginners" workshop at Interop ITX 2018 in Las Vegas, NV
+This repository contains the materials for the "Infrastructure as Code for Beginners" hands-on workshop at Interop ITX 2018 in Las Vegas, NV.